DataBiosphere/toil/docs/gettingStarted/quickStart.rst

       (venv) $ python sort.py file:jobStore --numLines=5000 --lineLength=10 --overwriteOutput=True --workDir=/tmp/

    Here we see that we can add our own options to a Toil script.
-As noted above, the first two options determine the number of lines and how many characters are in each line. ``--overwriteOutput`` tells the Toil script to overwrite the existing contents of ``sortedFile.txt`` if it already exists.
-The ``--workDir`` option is a built-in Toil option where temporary files unique to a job are kept.
+As noted above, the first two options determine the number of lines and how many characters are in each line. ``--overwriteOutput`` causes the current contents of ``sortedFile.txt`` to be overwritten, if it already exists.
+The last option, ``--workDir``, is an option built into Toil to specify where temporary files unique to a job are kept.

 Describing the source code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~